German documentary on Murnau photos

 killed/missing in action: 29.04.1945

-With Erwin Wittmann I am not sure at
+With Erwin Wittmann I am not

-and he could have been the driver of Max Teichmann.
+area, and he could have been the driver of Max Teichmann.

-Perhaps this information helps a little
+Perhaps this information helps

-more of the former residents of the camp.
+to identify more of the former residents of the camp.

 Best regards/cordialement